Our Therapy Services & Offerings

 Postpartum Support | Help for Depression and Anxiety

 The 9 months leading up to birth are a uniquely beautiful and challenging time.
 Every woman and every pregnancy is different.
 There is a lot of anticipation, planning, and uncertainty during this time.
 Much focus and attention goes into the 9 months before birth, but the truth is that the challenges don’t end there.
 Whether this is your first or your fourth child, there is no way to fully prepare for the months after birth.
 Kids have a way of keeping things interesting, and even the most experienced mothers can struggle to manage life with littles.
 It’s a beautifully, exhausting season of life.
 If you are struggling in pregnancy or in the postpartum period, there is help.
 You do not have to figure it out on your own.
-Read on to learn more about postpartum disorders, their symptoms, and treatment.
+Read on to learn more about postpartum disorders, Postpartum Counseling, their symptoms, and treatment.

 How do I know if I have Postpartum Depression or Anxiety?